Everest Gokyo Ri Trek

 • Trek through the diverse terrain from alpine meadows, glacial moraine, and rocky and steep ascents.

-• Great perspective of Mt Everest, Lhotse, Makalu, Cho Oyu, and 84 other distinct Mountains.
+• It offers a great perspective of Mt Everest, Lhotse, Makalu, Cho Oyu, and 84 other distinct mountains.

-• Explore the Buddhist supplication banner with the Tibetan mantra composed of stone.
+• You can explore the Buddhist supplication banner with the Tibetan mantra composed of stone.

 • Appealing eye with a 360-degree view of an overwhelming panorama from the summit of Gokyo Ri.